AmanitaVerna/buffstreams/README.md

 }
 ```

-Once you have a configuration object, you can Dial out.
+Once you have a configuration object, you can dial out.

 ```go
 btc, err := buffstreams.DialTCP(cfg)